Volume 3 • Number 2 • December 2010

 by Huntington Witherill

-Having just returned from a two-month long cross-country motor trip, I'm reminded of those cherished days (seemingly now so very long ago!) when I would miss several days of school due to illness (or too often, due to some other more creatively inspired excuse!)
+Having just returned from a two-month long cross-country motor trip, I'm reminded of those cherished days (seemingly now so very long ago!) when I would miss several days of school due to illness (or as often as possible, due to some other more creatively inspired excuse).